jonespm/SI664-docs/install/win/win-choco_python_django_mysql-install.md

 }
 ```

-The `read_default_file` property assumes a standard MySQL install path where the `my.ini` options
- file can be found.
+Note that the `read_default_file` property assumes a standard MySQL install path where the `my.ini` options file can be found.

 __INFO__: later you will create a 'django' user with reduced privileges that are scoped to certain database schemas only (e.g., polls, test_polls).